b0bfranklin/chatgpt-github-dockerbuild/README.md

 3. The script will:
    - Install Docker and Docker Compose
-   - Set up a firewall with UFW
-   - Configure Fail2Ban for brute force protection
    - Create all necessary configuration files
    - Build and start the Docker containers
    - Set up SSL with Let's Encrypt (if enabled)